jimeteran87/visualization/02_activities/assignments/assignment_2.md

       ```
       Your answer...For my good example, we could add labels or annotations on key bars to highlight important data points and include a small note about the data’s time frame or context for more transparency.

         For the bad example, we could replace the bubble charts with bar or line charts for easier comparison.
 Use a consistent and limited color palette to reduce visual noise.
-Add titles and clear labels to guide the viewer’s understanding and include the data source to improve transparency and trust.
+Add titles and clear labels to guide the viewer’s understanding and include the data source to improve transparency and trust..